holstt/microservice-discord-bot-template/README.md

 ### Feature: Global help command

-A command category is only included if the command module class is decorated with the `Group` and `Summary` attributes.
+A command category is only included in the global help command, if the command module class representing the category is decorated with the `Group` and `Summary` attributes.
 `Group` should specify the category name. `Summary` should give a description of the category.
 As such, a category can be excluded from the overview e.g. by not decorating it with a `Summary` attribute.

 --INSERT EXAMPLE IMAGE HERE

 ### Feature: Auto-generated help command for command categories

-A help command is only provided for the command categories which are decorated with the `Summary` attribute.
+A help command is only provided if the command module class representing the category is decorated with the `Group` and `Summary` attributes.

 If the command module is decorated with the `Alias` attribute, the aliases will be included in the top of the help message together with the default command name.
 If the command module is decorated with the `Remarks` attribute, the content will be included in the top of the help message after aliases.